binaryphile/rubsh/README.md

 -   a near-complete lack of dollar signs and quotation marks

--   a ruby-like DSL for creating classes using an actual object-model with inheritance
+-   a ruby-like DSL for creating classes using an actual object model with inheritance

 -   economic use of bash's variable and function namespaces